voiceittech/VoiceIt3-C-Sharp/README.md

 ### Initialization

-First initialize a reference and pass in the API Credentials.
+First initialize a reference with the API Credentials.

 ```cs
 VoiceIt2 myVoiceIt = new VoiceIt2("API_KEY", "API_TOK");